JoanFM/M5_VisualRecognition/README.md

 ### Week 4
 - Google slides presenting the work done can be seen in the global slides for the project, as well as more detailed slides in the following link: https://docs.google.com/presentation/d/1ZUMDiKfwdLk92_UiYmmyslSHn0dS-actZeCsOI_Fj9A/edit#slide=id.g71aeadc0fc_0_109

+### Week 5
+- Google slides presenting the work done can be seen in the global slides for the project, as well as more detailed slides in the following link: https://docs.google.com/presentation/d/1bxxUZpxozHgp5d3HXVT6fNFPuT1I-fMn7TkjpsytwTY/edit#slide=id.g72385ef41b_0_80

 ### Overleaf
 Overleaf link to view project report: https://www.overleaf.com/read/cdsfkrqrngrp